arturograu/barrel_me/README.md

 🏗️ **Hierarchical Barrel Generation**: Optionally create barrel files in each subfolder, with the parent exporting subfolder barrels for better organization.

-🎨 **Intuitive UX**: Inspired by the Flutter Bloc extension, providing a familiar and smooth experience.

 ⚙️ **Customizable**: Configure which folders and files to exclude from barrel generation.

 🔄 **Smart Detection**: Automatically excludes existing barrel files and main.dart.